 COORDINARE provides a range of support tools to ensure that you and your practice can achieve meaningful use of current digital health initiatives.
 For My Health Record information and support contact COORDINARE at firstname.lastname@example.org or call 1300 069 002.

-The eHealth Practice Incentives Program (ePIP) aims to encourage practices to keep up-to-date with the latest developments in digital health and adopt new digital health technology as it becomes available.
+The Practice Incentives Program (PIP) eHealth Incentive aims to encourage practices to keep up-to-date with the latest developments in digital health, and adopt new digital health technology as it becomes available.

 The My Health Record website has information for healthcare professionals on how to register and set-up your practice to the system, how to view and upload information, how to support consumers with questions about privacy and security, and a range of tools and training modules.